 The University of Calgary has a bold vision: to achieve the highest standards of excellence in discovery and innovation through a clear strategic direction — Eyes High — to become one of Canada's top five research intensive universities, grounded in innovative teaching and learning and fully integrated with the community of Calgary.
 Working in the context of this vision, the Office of the Vice-President (Research) focuses on planning and policy issues, government and community relations, as well as being responsible for research chairs and institutes, research administration, and animal care.

-Dr. André Buret was appointed Interim Vice-President (Research) effective January 1, 2019.
+Dr. William Ghali was appointed Vice-President (Research) effective March 1, 2020.

 Dr. Ghali is a world-class researcher and Professor in the Departments of Medicine and Community Health Sciences at the University of Calgary.
 Dr. Ghali is also a physician, specializing in General Internal Medicine (MD (1990) - University of Calgary, FRCP(C) (1994)) - Queen’s University, Kingston, Ontario), and completed methodological training in health services research and epidemiology at the Boston University School of Public Health (MPH, 1995).
 Dr. Ghali was formally the scientific director of the O’Brien Institute for Public Health at the University of Calgary.

 Dr. Ghali has held millions of dollars of peer-reviewed research funding from a number of agencies through his research program, focused on evaluating and improving health system performance for better patient outcomes and improved system efficiency.
 He has held a Tier II Canada Research Chair in Health Services Research for two five-year periods and has published more than 420 papers in peer-reviewed journals.